LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/validation-annotations.rst

 Next, we add a new field to store a contact email for each event.
 This is a ``String`` named ``contactEmail``.
 Validating email addresses by directly applying each of the rules that an email must satisfy is *extremely* difficult.
 Thankfully, there is an ``@Email`` validation annotation that we can apply to our new field.

-.. admonition:: Tip

-   The full list of Java validation annotations is in the `documentation <https://javaee.github.io/javaee-spec/javadocs/javax/validation/constraints/package-summary.html>`_ for ``javax.validation.constraints``.

-After adding this new field to our constructor, and dropping in a getter and setter, our class is done for the moment.
+After adding this new field to our constructor, and generating a getter and setter, our class is done for the moment.

 .. sourcecode:: java
    :lineno-start: 11